AparnaPophale/AparnaPophale/README.md

 - 🎓 **Bachelor of Computer Science**
 - 🎓 **Master of Business Administration (MBA)**

-I am continuously learning and exploring technical and educational topics to strengthen both my analytical and strategic thinking skills.
+⭐️ *I am continuously learning and exploring technical and educational topics to strengthen both my analytical and strategic thinking skills.*

 ---